-I started on Blip on January 10, 2010 thanks to a suggestion by Pilipo and Connections.
+I started on Blip on January 10, 2010.
 For quite a few years I blipped nearly every day.
 Now I am being more relaxed about taking a daily photo.
 I also have done quite a bit of back blipping so that I could look at my lifetime before I joined Blipfoto.
 I got back as far as 2005 and have more to do when I get some time and am in the mood.

 In the beginning my journal was more about my photographs and less about my life.
 I took many photos of the beautiful Pacific Northwestern part of the US where I live and of the birds and animals that live here.

 In 2013 my life changed and I became a caregiver.
 My husband was diagnosed with Alzheimer's and we faced that life together.
 While I was caring for Arvin my journal became the story of our journey together as he slowly lost himself to Alzheimer's.

 Move forward to 2017 - filled with more than a human being should experience in one year...